You can search this SPD section by section or click here to create a single searchable document.

 Participating provider

-Means a provider that has entered into a contractual agreement with Aetna to provide services to plan participants.
+A provider that has entered into a contractual agreement with Aetna to provide services to plan participants.

 Pharmacy benefit manager